NelsonOoi/vlsi-tutorial/README.md

 ## Credits

-ECE 4740 course staff for providing foundational MATLAB and VerilogA code
+ECE 4740 course staff for providing foundational MATLAB and VerilogA code.

-Music: "Past Sadness" and "Late Night Radio" Kevin MacLeod (incompetech.com)
+Music used in video: "Past Sadness" and "Late Night Radio" by Kevin MacLeod (incompetech.com).
-Licensed under Creative Commons: By Attribution 4.0 License
+Licensed under Creative Commons: By Attribution 4.0 License.
 http://creativecommons.org/licenses/by/4.0/